gfeiden/PHYS-3210/Week 06/README.md

  5. How many MC samples did you need to compute a reasonably accurate solution to the integral?
 How does the time for computation of the MC method compare to the brute force, limit definition method?
+ 6. Up to how many dimensions is it more efficient to use a limit definition method compared to an MC mean value method?
+ 7. _Bonus_: At what point does an MC mean value method become more accurate than a limit definition method, regardless of computational efficiency?

 ### Exercise 13: Acceptance &amp; Rejection Methods